sirix777/cycle-orm-factory/README.md

 Select the appropriate SchemaProperty option based on the requirements of your project.
 Customize the configuration to your needs and enjoy the seamless integration of Cycle ORM with Mezzio.

+* Note: The schema properties (e.g., SyncTables, GenerateMigrations) work only with annotated entities.
+* Ensure that your entity classes are properly annotated to leverage these features.

 ### Use in your project
 ```php
 $container->get('orm'); // Cycle\ORM\ORM